 A set of optional best practices that you can apply to your migration.

 When planning your overall migration, it’s important to decide when and how you will migrate users.
 This will depend on:

 the products you’re migrating

-- What products you’re migrating and whether you’ve users from external directories
+whether you have users from external directories

-- Which migration method you’re using
+the migration method you’re using

-- If you plan to use Atlassian Access for SCIM (user provisioning)
+if you plan to use Atlassian Access for SCIM user provisioning

 Before you begin